lvc0107/CONAE_WRF_CHIMERE/README.md

 ### This docker image is based on
 https://www.lmd.polytechnique.fr/chimere/docs/CHIMEREdoc_v2020r3.pdf

-TODO: UNFORK this repository by doing https://stackoverflow.com/questions/29326767/unfork-a-github-fork-without-deleting/41486339#41486339
+TODO: UNFORK this repository by doing (Since we are not using WRF implemented by NCAR) https://stackoverflow.com/questions/29326767/unfork-a-github-fork-without-deleting/41486339#41486339